The Treatment of Behavioral Addictions in Frisco, Texas

 How does behavioral therapy modification work?

-The therapy begins with a thorough assessment of the individual’s behaviors, thoughts, and emotions.
+BTM begins with a thorough assessment of the individual’s behaviors, thoughts, and emotions.
 Based on this assessment, the therapist will develop a treatment plan that is tailored to the individual’s specific needs and goals.

-The therapy usually involves several steps, including:
+BTM typically involves several steps, including:

 • Setting goals: The therapist and individual work together to set specific, achievable goals for the therapy.